National Heart Foundation of New Zealand: Research

 The Heart Foundation is New Zealand's leading independent funder of heart research.
 Their funding enables medical researchers and cardiologists to undertake research projects and specialist training.

+A World-first Pacemaker

+A revolutionary outcome of research the Heart Foundation has helped fund is the development of a world-first "natural" or "bionic" pacemaker at the University of Auckland.
+Unlike traditional steady-beat devices, this pacemaker mimics the heart's natural rhythm by syncing with the person’s breathing.

 Heart Foundation Chair of Heart Health

 Heart Foundation donors funded a Chair of Heart Health position at Auckland University.
 The Chair, filled by Professor Rob Doughty, was established to create a research hub to focus on improving understanding of heart disease, and to help improve heart health for New Zealanders.

 Heart disease and mental illness study

 In 2017 the Heart Foundation funded a two-year study into the link between heart disease and mental illness, to be carried out by Professor Bart Ellenbroek and his research team at Victoria University, Wellington.

 Polypill study

 The Heart Foundation of New Zealand, with other organisations including the British Heart Foundation and the Wellcome Trust, funded research published in 2011 into the use of a polypill to reduce the risk of heart attack and stroke.